Saleha2501/2547/project.md

-# Project Overview

-This is a sample project to demonstrate Git and GitHub workflow.
-It includes repository setup, branching, and merging.
+## New Feature

+This project now includes a feature branch demonstrating Git branching.